An Open Letter to the Elders of Auke Bay Bible Church

 The leadership and teaching roles assigned to women in the gathered assembly

-Elders must answer Scripture because Christ Himself examines them.
+Elders should be able to answer Scripture plainly, because Christ Himself examines all shepherds.

 A Warning to the Flock and Those Considering Attending

 If you are part of ABBC or considering it, examine everything by the Word of God.
 The Lord will judge every shepherd who mishandles His people, for teachers will receive a stricter judgment (James 3:1).
-The Lord is the one who removes lampstands, and He often sends warnings before He does.
+Christ walks among His churches and judges them.
+That should sober every elder and every member.

 A Word to Believers Who Are Discouraged